- The traditional appraisal system

 #2 Engage regularly with your employees and be involved

 Shoe chain Torfs has been leading the top of Best Employers for years.
 CEO Wouter Torfs gives his teams a say and believes in honest and transparent communication.
 Happy employees take care of happy customers, he believes.
 That's why he still visits the physical stores every week.
-There he is asked to what extent the employees express the vision of Torfs and above all: whether they are still satisfied with their job.
+There canvasses to what extent the employees express the vision of Torfs and above all: whether they are still satisfied with their job.

 #3 Give confidence and let go

 Don't get us wrong: involvement doesn't mean constantly monitoring your team.
 As a manager, you want to give your team members confidence.
 So delegate tasks and let go of some situations.
 After all, micromanagement would only be at the expense of the performance of your employees.
 Are you dealing with an annoying issue yourself?
 Then get it out to the team.
 Show that open communication is the holy grail of high-performing teams.
-Then your employees take over this attitude automatically.
+Your employees will take over this attitude automatically.

 4. Transparency within performance management